-8) When do you/partner get the original investment back?
+8) When does your partner get their original investment back?

 My partner received all of their funds back within the first year.
 We usually refinance the property after about 3 months of owning it.
 Now we will continue to hold the property for several years and perhaps withdrawal some of the equity in a few years.

 9) What did you like or didn’t like about this particular investment?
-What did you learn from this investment?
 Would you recommend this investment to your friends/family members?
 Any advice to give to the readers?

 I like this type of investment for several reasons.
 There are lots of single family homes available to purchase and convert into 2 units.
 This allows the investor to be actively purchasing properties and can avoid some of the frustration with finding an investment property.
 Two unit properties fall under the residential mortgage program with the banks.
 This makes it easier for lending purposes and getting mortgages.
 These properties are also easy to sell when needed and can often be sold fairly quickly, due to the higher amount of investors looking to purchase properties in this niche.
 The costs are also low when refinancing to withdrawal equity so you can move onto the next purchase.